alevere/openc2-python-slpf-iptables/README.md

 # openc2-python-slpf-iptables
-This is an Apache and Python3 implementation of the OpenC2 SLPF for an Amazon Linux server
+This is an Apache and Python3 implementation of the OpenC2 SLPF for an Amazon Linux AMI server

 ## Getting Started

 ### Prerequisites

-An EC-2 host running Amazon-Linux along with the public address where it can be reached.
+An EC-2 host running Amazon Linux AMI along with the public IP address where it can be reached.

 ### Installing
 Configure EC2 Security group